AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/data-store-modules.md

 ### Check the Existence of a Record

-This action module `specifies whether a particular record exists`.
+This action module specifies whether a particular record exists.

 You specify the data store and the record's key.